Healthy Eating

 Featured Action

-We want the truth upfront
+We want the truth up front

 Email your members of Congress to urge them to support a strong, evidence-based front-of-package nutrition labeling policy to make it easier for consumers to select healthy foods.